Son of a Cleaning Lady

 Efficiency is how quickly and effectively it delivers.
 Consider Amazon’s famous discovery: for every 100 milliseconds of extra load time, they lost 1% in sales.
 That small delay translated into hundreds of millions of dollars.
 When delivery drags, results disappear.

 I’ve created and delivered presentations tied to proposals worth billions of dollars.
-Again and again, I’ve seen that beautiful design, meaning clarity, flow, visual storytelling, changes the outcome every time.
-Leading firms like Deloitte and McKinsey don’t just have design teams.
-They teach these skills to everyone, because they know they’re fundamental.
+Again and again, I’ve seen that beautiful design, meaning clarity, flow, and visual storytelling, changes the outcome every time.
+Leading global firms don’t just have design teams.
+They teach these skills to everyone because they know they’re fundamental.
 Yet too many professionals treat them as an afterthought.
 It’s a blind spot, and it costs them.
-And here’s the truth: people often dismiss these things, they will say, “PowerPoint is grunt work.”
-They’re wrong.
-The power to tell a story in the medium that is required (and for proposals, it is PowerPoint) is a superpower (and extremely hard to do).
+And in my experience, people often dismiss these things; they will say, “PowerPoint is grunt work.”
+They’re extra wrong.
+The power to tell a story in the medium that is required (and for much of the corporate world, it is PowerPoint) is a superpower, and extremely hard to do.
+Even at the world’s most renowned consultancies, only 1/20 people have this capability.

-This lesson applies directly to you, in everything that you do.
+This lesson applies directly to you in everything that you do.
 People notice how you show up before they notice what you have to say.
 Clothes tell part of your story before you open your mouth.
-A sloppy resume makes people question your standards before they ever read your achievements.
+A sloppy anything, from the physical to the digital, makes people question your standards before they ever read your achievements.
 A boring presentation makes people tune out before you deliver your big idea.
-Excellence in appearance isn’t about vanity, it’s about respect, for yourself, your ideas, and your audience.
+Excellence in appearance is about appreciation for you and the viewer.

 Examples of Where Appearance Matters